 Yes, you can omit the use of coconut milk if you want BUT...this wouldn't be in line with the traditional way of making it.

 Coconut milk is an essential ingredient for authenticity.
-Some people use a block of coconut cream instead, but if coconut, in general, is a problem, then you may make it with water alone.
+Some people use a block of coconut cream instead, but if coconut, in general, is a problem, then you may make it with vegetable broth or chicken stock.

 There's is no substitute for coconut milk that will yield the same results.